 # Server Settings Frequently Asked Questions

 This document covers all the questions and issues related to Server Settings.
-This option is only available to server admin.
-Take a look at the walkthrough page to easier understand the navigation
+These settings are only available to the server admin.
+Take a look at the walkthrough page to learn more.

 - How can I check my BTCPay Server version?